-- The graphite model has a greater ball biting ability.
+- The graphite model has a greater ball-biting ability.
 Per my experience, I typically have 3-5 seconds of contact with the ball.
 With consistent reactiveness, it gives an edge for volleys, groundstroke, and slow-paced drives.

 - Although the paddle performs well in closed court, they’re prone to damage under high UV rays, which is why I don’t recommend these paddles for Outdoor courts.

-Per my expertise, Z5 is a versatile paddle with a long lifespan and ability to bear the beginning level battling.
+Per my expertise, Z5 is a versatile paddle with a long lifespan and the ability to bear the beginning level of battling.
 Even if I played with it for 2-3 hours non-stop, the paddle would still stay reactive to the ball, which had been missing in my previous wooden paddles.
 Its gripping is fine, but after 3 months, I recommend upgrading them to have a better holding and control mechanism.

 - Stands against wear and tear